phonegap/blog/_posts/blog/2017-01-30-announcing-pgdayeu2017.md

 Interested in sponsoring?
 We love having partners from around the mobile development industry at PhoneGap Day.
 Please email Jen Gray - jgray@adobe.com for more information.

 [Grab your ticket!](http://pgday.phonegap.com/eu2017/)

+## PhoneGap Day US 2017

+Anxious to hear about PhoneGap Day US 2017?
+We'll be announcing dates and the location soon so sign up [here](http://pgday.phonegap.com/) to stay updated.